 Clean Up After Renovation & Minimize Mess During Construction

-Renovation cleaning tips to protect your home from particles and paint fumes, and your floors to furniture
+Renovation cleaning tips to protect your home from particles and paint fumes

-As you prepare for a major renovation, you will be rightly focused on finding a great general contractor.
+As you prepare for a major renovation, you will be focused on finding a great general contractor.
 Other items on the list include selecting materials and figuring out costs.
 With this long to-do list, it’s easy to overlook plans for site prep and protection.
-It can have a big effect on your home during and after the renovation.
-Sweeten, a free renovation platform that matches homeowners with licensed general contractors offering support through project completion, outlines the ways to minimize mess and prevent damage with thorough site prep before work gets underway; plus tips to clean up after a renovation.
+Sweeten breaks down how it can have a big effect on your home during and after the renovation.

 Discuss site prep and protection with your contractor

 Contractors generally work with you on protecting the existing space.
 However, it’s mainly to prevent damage rather than block dirt and grime.
 That is to say, your floors shouldn’t be scratched or dented, but they may be dusty, streaky, or even sticky.
 They will need to be cleaned up after the fact.
 You’ll want to discuss with your contractor your expectations for cleanliness over the duration of the renovation.
-What services are included and for what price varies depending on the project and the contractor.
+What services are included and their costs vary depending on the project and the contractor.

 Decide whether to stay or go during renovation